Kalutara Vidyalaya

 Kalutara Vidyalaya (කළුතර විද්යාලය) is a Buddhist boys' school in Kalutara, Sri Lanka.
-The college was founded in 1941 by Sir Cyril De Zoysa.
+The college was founded in 1941 by Sir Cyril de Zoysa.
 It is a national school providing primary and secondary education.

 History

-Kalutara Vidyalaya was founded in Kalutara on 13 January 1941 by Sir Cyril De Zoysa.
-The college was formed as the twin brother of Kalutara Balika Vidyalaya, the girls' school.
-On 13 January 1941 the college officially started with 11 teachers and 56 students.
+In order to provide education to the Buddhist children of Kalutara district, the Kalutara Buddhist Society, led by Sir Cyril de Zoysa, tried to start a Buddhist school in Kalutara.

+As a result, Kalutara Vidyalaya was officially established on 13 January 1941, with 56 students and 11 teachers at the Martin Bungalow in Nagoda, Kalutara.
+In the beginning, the college was led by P. De S. Kularatne (principal of Ananda College), J. N. Jenendradasa (principal of Nalanda College), and E. W. Adikaram (principal of Ananda Sastralaya, Kotte).
+Later, D. D. P. Samaraweera became the first principal of the college.

 After only six months, the college became a senior secondary school.
 At the beginning, Kalutara Vidyalaya at the Martin Bungalow was a mixed school.
-On 7 January 1942, Kalutara Balika was established in Clammily House by P. de S. Kularatne, so Kalutara Vidyalaya became a boys' school.
-The first chapter of Kalutara Vidyalaya ended on 18 March 1942, when the Royal Air Force took the school for their use during World War II.
+On 7 January 1942, Kalutara Balika Vidyalaya was established in Clammily House by P. de S. Kularatne as the girls' school, with Kalutara Vidyalaya becoming a boys' school.
+On 18 March 1942, the Royal Air Force took over the school for their use during World War II.

-After a short break, Kalutara Vidyalaya was restarted at Kalutara Balika Vidyalaya.
-Sir Cyril De Zoysa noticed that it is hard to develop two schools and handed over his Brookline House to the Kalutara Balika Vidyalaya.
-In April 1946, the college began free education and was handed over to the government.
-In 1998 the college became a National School.
+After a short break, Kalutara Vidyalaya recommenced at Kalutara Balika Vidyalaya.
+Sir Cyril de Zoysa noticed that it was hard to develop two schools and handed over his Brookline House to the Kalutara Balika Vidyalaya.
+As a result, it was decided to maintain Kalutara Vidyalaya at Alwis Walawwa, located near Galle Road and facing both the Kalu Ganga and the Indian Ocean.
+This remains the present location of Kalutara Vidyalaya.

+In April 1946, the college began offering free education and was transferred across to the government.
+In 1998, the college became a national school.

 Today the school has about 3,500 students and more than 120 teachers.